RIMESINT/dataex-client/docs/index.md

 # Dataex API

-A dataex API client library to:
+An API client library developed using python to provide programmatic acess to DataEx modules.
+The following are some usecases it provides:

 - Download and insert station specific observation data.
 - Download summary of available observation data for every member country.